opencomputeproject/SAI/test/saithrift/README.txt

     eth1 and eth2 in the command above refer to the client (test machine) interfaces.

     server='10.0.0.1' is the IP address of the switch (server) - it must be accessible from the test machine (client)

+    chip_type='bcm' is the asic type of the switch - some test cases may need this parameter

     3. Copy tests directory to client